Nova636/hungary/school-material/proverb.md

 056 ★ Jobb a békesség.

+***EN:***
-Peace is better.
+- Peace is better.
-'It is better to refrain from quarrels/contradictions or raising/forcing an argument.'
+- It is better to refrain from quarrels/contradictions or raising/forcing an argument.

 ***CN:***